 We have incurred significant net losses in each fiscal year since inception and expect to continue to incur net losses for the foreseeable future.
-We experienced net losses of \$62.8 million and \$192.2 million during the years ended December 31, 2019 and 2018, respectively, and \$23.1 million for the three months ended March 31, 2020, respectively.
-As of March 31, 2020, we had an accumulated deficit of \$(923.8) million.
+We experienced net losses of \$56.4 million and \$62.8 million during the years ended December 31, 2020 and 2019, respectively.
+As of December 31, 2020, we had an accumulated deficit of \$1.0 billion.
 The losses and accumulated deficit were primarily due to the substantial investments we made to grow our business and enhance our systems infrastructure and platforms.
 We have grown our business through research and development and the acquisition of assets, businesses and customers.
-We anticipate that our operating expenses will increase substantially in the foreseeable future as we seek to continue to grow our business, including through strategic acquisitions, and build and further penetrate our client base and develop our product and service offerings, including GPS Cancer, Omics Core and our clinical studies for our liquid biopsy platform.
+We anticipate that our operating expenses will increase substantially in the foreseeable future as we seek to continue to grow our business, including through strategic acquisitions, and build and further penetrate our client base and develop our product and service offerings, including (i) GPS Cancer, Omics Core and our clinical studies for our liquid biopsy platform; (ii) expansion of the features and capabilities of our NaviNet and Eviti product lines and (iii) expanding the OpenNMS platform through the creation of cloud solutions and the addition of hardware devices for edge monitoring.
 These efforts may prove more expensive than we currently anticipate, and we may not succeed in increasing our revenue sufficiently to offset these higher expenses.